CVE-2025-13329: CWE-434 Unrestricted Upload of File with Dangerous Type in snowray File Uploader for WooCommerce

 Technical Analysis

-The vulnerability identified as CVE-2025-13329 affects the File Uploader for WooCommerce plugin for WordPress, specifically all versions up to 1.0.3.
-The root cause is the lack of proper file type validation in the callback function handling the 'add-image-data' REST API endpoint.
-This flaw allows unauthenticated attackers to upload arbitrary files to the Uploadcare service, which are then retrievable and stored on the affected WordPress server.
-Because the plugin fails to restrict dangerous file types, attackers can upload malicious payloads, including web shells or scripts, potentially leading to remote code execution (RCE).
-The vulnerability is exploitable remotely without any authentication or user interaction, making it highly accessible to attackers.
-The CVSS v3.1 score of 9.8 (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H) indicates a critical severity level, reflecting the ease of exploitation and the high impact on confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the vulnerability poses a significant threat to WordPress sites using this plugin, especially e-commerce platforms relying on WooCommerce.
-The lack of a patch at the time of disclosure increases the urgency for mitigation.
-Attackers exploiting this vulnerability could gain full control over the affected server, steal sensitive customer data, deface websites, or use the compromised server as a pivot point for further attacks.
+CVE-2025-13329 is a critical security vulnerability identified in the File Uploader for WooCommerce plugin for WordPress, affecting all versions up to and including 1.0.3.
+The root cause is the absence of proper file type validation in the callback function handling the 'add-image-data' REST API endpoint.
+This flaw allows unauthenticated attackers to upload arbitrary files to the Uploadcare service integrated with the plugin.
+Once uploaded, these files can be downloaded onto the web server hosting the affected WooCommerce site.
+Because the plugin does not restrict file types, attackers can upload malicious payloads such as web shells or scripts that could be executed remotely, leading to remote code execution (RCE).
+The vulnerability is exploitable over the network without any authentication or user interaction, making it highly accessible to attackers.
+The CVSS v3.1 base score of 9.8 reflects the critical nature of this vulnerability, with high impact on confidentiality, integrity, and availability.
+Although no public exploits have been observed in the wild yet, the vulnerability's characteristics make it a prime target for attackers seeking to compromise e-commerce platforms.
+The plugin's integration with WooCommerce, a widely used e-commerce solution, increases the attack surface for online retailers.
+The vulnerability falls under CWE-434, which pertains to unrestricted file upload vulnerabilities that can lead to code execution or other severe consequences.
+The lack of patch links indicates that a fix may not yet be publicly available, emphasizing the need for immediate risk mitigation.

 Potential Impact